bodthegod/bod-workout/README.md

     -   #### Colour Scheme

-        -   The main colours I have used are a charcoal grey, grey and white- this is to provide a nice and easy to read website, with a little extra added depth to mix it up for the user reading it.
-I have also used an orange colour as a secondary colour, occasionally spotted across buttons on the website, the logo on the top right, and the underlines.
+        -   The main colours I have used are a charcoal grey, #df710b and white- this is to provide a nice and easy to read website, with a little extra added depth to mix it up for the user reading it.
+I have also used an orange colour (#df710b) as a secondary colour, occasionally spotted across buttons on the website, the logo on the top left, and the underlines.
 This colour is used to give the website a familiar feel to a user if they return at a later date- I also used this shade of orange as it is appropriate to my topic of the website, fitness- this is appropriate as orange is considered an active colour, vibrant and lively.

     -   #### Typography